 The following link is only available for Cloney users or builder, please create an account and send me a email to get Access (i have to manually give a separate permission)

-Cabinet: i got an unassembled Cabinet, its CNC milled, but doesn´t fit perfect - you have to check the panel slots - on mine it wasn´t possible to attach the frontpanels.
+Cabinet: i got an unassembled Cabinet, its CNC milled, you have to check the panel slots before you assemble it - on mine it wasn´t possible to attach the frontpanels without rework 2 slots,

 this was happen on one of 6 Cloneys and it was easy to rework with some tools.

 Frontpanel parts: mount all Upper panel parts (potentiometer, switches, meter) before you attach it in the cabinet ! for the lower panel not (otherwise you can´t attach the panel in the cabinet)